pajdakovicm/burr_hole/burr_hole_localization_pipeline/README.md

  —pred_dir PRED_DIR_PATH —output_csv CSV_FILE_PATH
 ```
 This directory contains *gt_labels_analysis.py* script which served mainly for visualisations and analysis of ground truth labels.
 Besides, script *gt_to_preop_space.py* applies registration to ground truth labels, since they are in the space of postoperative images.
+Resampling of GT labels is applied after this step.